Why Should You Upgrade From Squarespace Version 7.0 to 7.1 Version?

 Flexibility:

-Squarespace 7.1 liberates you from these constraints.
-While you can start with a template as a helpful foundation, there are no creative boundaries.
-Any 7.1 site can easily adopt the appearance of another, offering limitless possibilities.
+Enter Squarespace 7.1, which frees you from these restrictions.
+Though you can choose a template to serve as a helpful starting point, there are no creative limits.
+The appearance of one 7.1 site can be taken up easily by another, allowing for endless potential.

 Revolutionary Page Sections: